kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

     ...

     // Priority specifies the order in which the allocator should
-    // evaluate devices from ResourceSlices when allocating devices
+    // consider devices from ResourceSlices when allocating devices
     // for ResourceClaims.
 A higher value means the allocator will
-    // evaluate devices from the ResourceSlice before devices from
+    // consider devices from the ResourceSlice before devices from
     // ResourceSlices with a lower value.
 Devices from ResourceSlices
-    // with the same value can be evaluated in any order.
+    // with the same value can be considered in any order.
     //
     // This field is optional and ResourceSlices without a value
     // specified is assumed to have a priority of zero.
 This means
     // that devices in a ResourceSlice with a negative value
-    // will be evaluated after devices in ResourceSlices without a
+    // will be considered after devices in ResourceSlices without a
     // value specified.
     //
     // +optional